 - CV showing the professional career, preferably in English.

-In case the shareholder is a legal entity:
+Documents needed for Cyprus company registration, in case the shareholder is a legal entity:

 - Our Corporate person form, filled and signed by the beneficial owner(s).